Andrea-Augello/Binary-calculator/README.md

 this approach would be equivalent to constantly polling the pin level at a fixed sampling rate and waiting for a change, which defeats the purpose of setting up an event detection.

-After extensive testing[^Bounce_test], it was found that the second falling edge happened, on average, after $170.3 \mu s$ $(\sigma = 113.97)$ from the first one, so, assuming Gaussian distribution, 99% of the bouncing events will be within $435\mu s$,[Fig. \ref{Bouncing_distribution}] which implies that adding a delay of 1ms before clearing the event detect register guarantees avoiding reading a bounce as an actual key press.
+After extensive testing[^Bounce_test], it was found that the second falling edge happened, on average, after $170.3 \mu s$ $(\sigma = 113.97)$ from the first one, so, assuming Gaussian distribution, 99% of the bouncing events will be within $435\mu s$[Fig. \ref{Bouncing_distribution}], which implies that adding a delay of 1ms before clearing the event detect register guarantees avoiding reading a bounce as an actual key press.

  ![Bouncing distribution\label{Bouncing_distribution}](./media/Bouncing_distribution.png)